What is Meditation

 and offer itself to you.
 It has no choice; it will roll in ecstasy at your feet."

-Here in that potent passiveness, I realized that the repetititon of mantras are like running in circles, not much different from the societal alienation described in Kafkas books.
-However, a long as you enjoy your routines while doing them, you should not call it a waste of time.
+Here, in that potent passiveness, I realized that the repetition of mantras is in danger of running in circles, leading internally to a state not much different from the societal alienation described in Kafka's books.

 For the one who sits with what is, without doing anything, not even using a meditation technique, everything will be given in the form of fine-tuned intuitions from within.
-These tiny blessed 'innerstandings' will light up the next step on the path.
+These tiny, blessed 'innerstandings,' as Sunyata would say, will light up the next step on the path.

 "Dress me slowly, for I am in a hurry!"